 Requirements

 - A keystore to sign your app with.
-If you do not already have a keystore file for signing your android applications, see the section “Build and sign your app from command line” in the Android Developers documentation.
+If you do not already have a keystore file for signing your Android applications, see the section “Build and sign your app from command line” in the Android Developers documentation.

 Instructions